kajahc/Halloween-tic-tac-toe/README.md

 - Google Chrome Developer Tools - used to debug issues

 ## Approach:
 I used an if else statement to loop through the winning combinations and keep track of the player moves.
-When the player moves and the

 ## How i solved for the winner:
-The winner is determined by the looping through the arrays of moves made by the player, when a winning combination is played the player is alerted that they won.
+The winner is determined by the looping through the arrays of moves made by the player, when a winning combination of moves are played the player is alerted that they won.

 ## Main features:
 fonts